Static Next.js + Cloudflare Pages + Pulumi

 What is scaffolded

-A complete landing page without SaaS-platform baggage.
+A richer launch surface without SaaS-platform baggage.

 Static Next export